Academy employees fired for response to Metairie firearm theft

 METAIRIE, La.
 (WGNO) — Three employees at the Academy Sports + Outdoors in Metairie are without a job for responding to a shoplifter who took off with a gun.

-On the evening of December 16, a shoplifter fled the Academy on Veterans Memorial Blvd. with a pistol they were handed by a sales associate, who thought they were facilitating a sale.
+On the evening of Dec.
+16, a shoplifter fled the Academy on Veterans Memorial Boulevard with a pistol they were handed by a sales associate, who thought they were facilitating a sale.

 Michelle Sutton, who was working as a team lead at the store, says once she received word on her radio, she immediately dropped what she was doing and jumped into action.